MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 > [!WARNING]
 > It is highly recommended to DISABLE the Printer Spooler service on domain controllers
-> to decrease the atack surface.
+> to decrease the attack surface.

 ### EnableNetworkProtection